Analysis | No, Biden’s win wasn’t ‘statistically impossible’

 For example, he reiterated his consternation that somehow Biden got more votes than he did.

 “We got 74 million plus,” Trump said, “and they’re trying to convince us that we lost.
 We didn’t lose.
-They found a lot of ballots, let’s be nice about it, they got rid of some too.”
+They found a lot of ballots, let’s be nice about it, they got rid of some, too.”

-He cited “the great pollster John McLaughlin” who said “there’s no way this could’ve happened other than the obvious cheating or a rigged election.”
+He cited “the great pollster, John McLaughlin,” who said that “there’s no way this could’ve happened other than the obvious cheating or a rigged election.”

-John McLaughlin is the pollster who said then-House Majority Leader Eric Cantor had a 34-point lead in his reelection bid in 2014.
+McLaughlin is the pollster who said that then-House Majority Leader Eric Cantor had a 34-point lead in his reelection bid in 2014.
 Cantor lost by 10 points.

 How did Biden get more than 80 million votes?
 Two ways, as we’ve explained before.
 The first is that the population has grown a lot over the past 12 years.
 The number of voting-eligible adults increased by 25 million relative to when Biden was first elected vice president.
 That Trump won more votes than any prior incumbent means less when you consider that there are more Americans than at any prior point in history.

 The other factor was Trump himself.
 Trump was the most polarizing president in modern political history, inspiring fierce loyalty from Republicans and deep hostility from Democrats.
-In 2016, a lot of voters were indifferent about both Trump and his opponent Hillary Clinton.
+In 2016, a lot of voters were indifferent about both Trump and his opponent, Hillary Clinton.
 After the past four years, few Americans don’t have strongly held opinions about Trump, helping power record turnout for his 2020 general-election opponent.

 This pattern will come up a lot as we consider Trump’s “statistical” case: He was very popular with his own party and unusually unpopular with the opposition.
 And that by itself explains a lot.